 I’ve tested the following failure scenarios many times with an LT1 and recovered the ECM with no issues:

 - Cut power to the programmer (laptop) at any point in a flash

 - Unplug the USB cable from the programmer at any point in the flash

 - Unplug the ALDL cable from the vehicle at any point in the flash

-For certain ECMs we have more advanced recovery features, for example the LT1 has a special “recovery rom” that’s written early on in the flash procedure, that will allow the ECM to boot seamlessly even after an ECM power failure during a reflash.
-There is only an approx. 7 second window during which this recovery rom is not yet functional, making bricking this ecm incredibly unlikely.
+Certain platforms have more safety features in place, for example the LT1 has a special “recovery rom” that is installed to allow the ECM to boot seamlessly even after a total power failure or major malfunction.
+There is only an approx. 7 second window during which this recovery rom is not yet functional, making bricking an LT1 incredibly unlikely.